 “Right here!
 In this corner, Buddy!
 You will learn the stance and practice how to walk properly” he added.

-(BTW: Stance means position of the boxer, with one foot in front, both knees slightly bended, shoulders shrugged and hands on guard).
+(BTW: Stance means the position of the boxer, with one foot in front, both knees slightly bent, shoulders shrugged, and hands-on guard).

 I nodded.
 But inside I was devastated.
 All my excitement just went out of the window.